 The EPC also contains a table ranking your home’s existing features in terms of their energy efficiency.
 Each element – including the walls, roof, floor, windows and hot water – is scored on a star scale, ranging from one to five.

-The rating refers to how efficient the feature is compared to other products on the market, and isn’t a judgement on the quality or installation of the element itself.
+The rating refers to how efficient the feature is compared to other products on the market, and isn’t a judgment on the quality or installation of the element itself.
 Again, this aims to help you pinpoint which features could be improved to help boost the property’s green credentials.

 A certificate will also include the date that the certificate was issued and the contact details for the person who issued it.
 This has to be an accredited domestic energy assessor and this will be the person to get in touch with should you have any queries or concerns about the information in the certificate.